Skip to main content

 The Myth Being Sold to Business Owners

-The advice to respond to reviews traces back to traditional reputation management, where the goal was to show potential human customers that the business was engaged and professional.
+The advice to respond to reviews traces back to traditional reputation management.
+The goal was to show potential human customers that the business was engaged and professional.
 A thoughtful response to a negative review reassured prospective buyers.
 A warm acknowledgment of positive reviews reinforced goodwill.
 That logic still applies for human readers.
-The problem is that a new audience now reads your reviews before your potential customers ever do: AI platforms like ChatGPT, Perplexity, Google AI Mode, and Claude.
-These systems do not read your review responses the way a customer skimming your Google page does.
+The problem is that a new audience now reads your reviews before any prospect ever does: ChatGPT, Perplexity, Claude, Gemini, and Google AI Overviews.
+Drop us a line at support@theanswerengine.ai.

+These systems do not read your responses the way a customer skimming your Google page does.
 They ingest text for data extraction, looking for entities, service descriptions, location signals, and authority indicators.
 A response that says "We are so glad you had a great experience!" is, to an AI crawler, essentially empty.
+The retrieval layer extracts nothing because there is nothing entity-rich to extract.

 The myth that responding to reviews helps AI recommend you is technically true but practically useless for businesses following standard reputation management advice.
 The bar for AI visibility is higher, and most responses do not clear it.
+One client per market — check if your territory is still open.

 What This Article Covers